 - The Middle East and Africa: They have the highest number of EDGE subscribers as of now with LTE is nearly non-existent.
 However, with an increase in GDP of African countries and lowering of prices of handsets, we can expect Sub-Saharan Africa to migrate to HSPA by 2021.
 An increase u\in GDP and the entry of low-cost 4G devices will also increase LTE subscribers in the region.

 - Asia-Pacific: Countries like India and China have been migrating to 4G networks, and it is expected that the world’s most populous country will have 1.2 billion LTE subscribers by 2021.
-Korea and Japan also will make their move to 5G by this period as they have achieved 80 and 60 percent LTE penetration already.
+Korea and Japan also will make their move to 5G during this period as they have achieved 80 and 60 percent LTE penetration already.

 - Europe and North America: These countries have developed smartphone markets, and they already have a high penetration of 4G in their markets, It will extend to almost all countries in these regions by 2021, and we will see these countries make a step towards 5G and IoT in the next half of a decade.